vp237/IPO_Prediction/FinalReport.md

 Figure 5.
 Histogram of Price Difference

 As seen from our histogram, the price difference is very small, only varying slightly from 0 to 1.
+None of the stock price went down after the first day; in fact, most of them actually went up.
+We conjecture that the dataset was not well-collected and the author of this dataset probably imputed the same price for the closing price of Day 0 if the stock price went down.
+This would later prove to be a challenge for us, as we had to deal with a dataset whose classes were imbalanced.
+Our solution to the problem could be referenced in part 7.

 ### **5. Data Cleaning:**
 Below is our process of cleaning the dataset: